-An exam candidate may be approved the use of a word processor where this is appropriate to the candidate's needs and not simply because this is the candidate's preferred way of working within the centre.
+An exam candidate may be approved the use of a word processor where this is appropriate to the candidate's needs and not simply because this is the candidate's preferred way of working within the centre A pupil sitting an exam may be approved where this is appropriate to the pupils' needs and not simply because this is the pupil's preferred way of working.
+A word processor cannot simply be granted to a pupil because they now prefer to type rather than write or can work faster on a keyboard or because they use a laptop at home.